icemac/toll/doc/index.rst

 Requirements
 ============

-* The packages for test have to be checked out and build beforehand.
+* The packages have to be checked out beforehand.
-* The test runners of the packages have to be called with an identical call.
+* Currently the commands have to be identical across all packages.

 Usage
 =====